 What They Saved: Pieces of a Jewish Past is the story of how a daughter reconstructed her family’s missing past from a handful of mysterious objects passed down from her father.
 The strange collection—locks of hair, a postcard from Argentina, a cemetery receipt, letters written in Yiddish—moved her to search for the people who had left these traces of their lives and, ultimately, to come to terms with the bittersweet legacy of the third generation.

-Nancy K. Miller, English
+Nancy K. Miller, English and Comparative Literature

 - Where can I get an HIV test?
 There's an App for that.

 This project examines whether or not young Latinas and Black women ages 18-25 who use a smartphone app for sexual and reproductive health (SRH) information can achieve increased knowledge and utilization of SRH services such as pregnancy prevention (Plan B), HIV, STI, and pregnancy testing, and to other social services, such as substance abuse treatment.

 Architecture and Wayfinding is a 3D simulation of one of the Graduate Center's floors.
 The project aims to reveal particular characteristics of built environments that influence the process of wayfinding, or how people find their way in certain challenging environments.

 This web exhibit lets visitors view the work of architect Julio Vilamajó's landmark buildings in 1930s and 1940s Montevideo, Uruguay.

 This project thinks through the practices through which people might come to "know," understand, have, and create the experiences that characterize living in a city.
 It draws upon people's everyday practices as examples of "archival practices," especially those involving digital technologies, which may provide guidance for researchers who study affective urban experiences.
 Through close engagement with these practices, this project will provide alternative methodologies for urban research.

 Adeola Enigbokan, Environmental Psychology